tommac08/docsv2/sources/account_settings.md

 You will need this to pull or push images to Google Container Registry as part of building your project.
 More details on using GCR is [here](gcr.md)

-1. On the [Google Developers Console](https://console.developers.google.com/), select the project you just created
+1. On the [Google Developers Console](https://console.developers.google.com/), select the project you want to integrate with Shippable
 2. In the sidebar on the left, expand 'APIs & auth' and select 'Credentials'
 3. Click 'Create new Client ID' and select 'Service Account' in the pop-up window
 4. Click on 'Create Client ID'.
 A dialog box appears.
 To proceed, click 'Okay, got it'